YD1RUH/Reverse_Shell/README.md

 # SCRIPT
-reverse shell script for winsows dan *nix
+reverse shell script for winsows and *nix